-Your GP and practice nurse can offer support during and after treatment.
-If you have not seen them during treatment, it is a good idea to make an appointment when it finishes.
-Your cancer team will send them a report (treatment summary) about your treatment - see page 9.
+If you have not met with them during treatment, it is a good idea to make an appointment when it finishes.
+Your cancer team will send them a report about your treatment - this is called a treatment summary.
 You should always tell your GP about any problems you need help with.

-Some GPs may have an agreement with the hospital to share your follow-up care.
+Some GPs have an agreement with the hospital to share your follow-up care.
 They may also prescribe some of the drugs you need.
+They may be part of your shared follow-up care.